Live and Invest in Belize

 Residency That’s Ultra User Friendly And

-Ann Kuffner, our Belize Correspondent, was originally attracted to Belize for its diving.
+Ann Kuffner, the Belize expat I mentioned earlier, was originally attracted to Belize for its diving.
 She wasn’t even thinking about retirement when she made her first visit to the country.

 But, the better she got to know Belize, the more she came to appreciate the advantages it offers the would-be retiree.
 Ann and her husband Mike bought a piece of land on Ambergris Caye, built a home, and, eventually, looked seriously at Belize’s residency options, including its resident-retiree program.